course-dprep/animation-imdb-ratings-analysis/README.md

 ## Sources

-Billy Thompson.
-(2024, May 25).
-The Rise and Fall of Streaming TV? – Michigan Journal of Economics.
-Michigan Journal of Economics. <https://sites.lsa.umich.edu/mje/2024/05/25/the-rise-and-fall-of-streaming-tv/>

 Bollen, D., Graus, M. P., & Willemsen, M. C. (2012).
 Remembering the stars?: effect of time on preference retrieval from memory.
 Proceedings of the sixth ACM conference on Recommender systems.<https://doi.org/10.1145/2365952.2365998>